EpicOrange/riichi_advanced/documentation/documentation_json.md

 Other:

 - `custom_style`: an object containing any or all of the following keys:
   + `tile_indices`: Small number or letter displayed for a given tile when tile indices are enabled (123 button at bottom).
+Slashes (`/`) and some other special characters are not allowed in tile indices.
+(TODO: document which ones)
   + `tile_back_color`: Color of tile back.
   + `tile_side_back_color`: Color of tile back on the side of tiles.
   + `tablecloth_color`: Color of the tablecloth.